-Research Seminar in Curriculum Studies GCRD 6355 half unit
+Research Seminar in Curriculum Studies half unit GCRD 6355

 Research Seminar in Curriculum Studies

 A seminar course for MEd or MA students in a topic related to curriculum studies.
 Topics will vary.
 May be taken more than once for credential credit.